woodcrafty/PyETo/docs/FAO_Penman-Monteith_method.rst

 Allen et al (1998) before proceeding.

-The data required to calculate the daily, ten-day or monthly evapotranspiration over grass using the FAO Penman-Monteith equation are specified below.
+The data required to calculate the daily, ten-day or monthly evapotranspiration over grass (ET\ :sub:`o`\ )using the FAO Penman-Monteith equation are specified below.
 If measured meteorological data are not available, many of the variables can be estimated using functions in the library.

 ------------------------------
 Monthly (or ten-day) time step
 ------------------------------
-The value of ETo calculated with mean monthly weather data is very similar to the average of the daily ETo values calculated with average weather data for that month.
+The value of ET\ :sub:`o`\  calculated with mean monthly weather data is very similar to the average of the daily ET\ :sub:`o`\  values calculated with average weather data for that month.
 The following data are required (if using a ten-day period substitute the words 'ten-day' in place of 'monthly'):

 * monthly average daily minimum and maximum temperature
 * monthly average of actual vapour pressure derived from psychrometric,